 At the end of the day, it doesn’t matter how long it takes.
 It took me 10 years to reach my goal and it was worth the wait.

-I’ll admit that there were times when I wish I was naturally gifted with amazing vertical jump ability and there were times when I wished that I didn’t have to work so hard to increase my vertical jump.
+I’ll admit that there were times when I wish I was naturally gifted with amazing vertical jump ability and there were times when I wished that I didn’t have … Read the rest

 Some players think that by trying to hide where they are aiming with their serve will increase their surprise “attack” on the opponent team.
 This could not be farther from the truth.
 You need to face your target in order for your serve to be fully effective.
 If you align your body to the direction you are aiming at and balance your body, you will generate a powerful consistent serve.

 The ball toss is another very important factor in achieving great serving accuracy.
 If your ball toss is low, you will end up making contact with the ball when you are off balance and your serve will end up at the net.
 To improve your ball toss, create a habitual routine for yourself, a system.
 Toss the ball in the same manner every single time.
-Remember that the toss must be high enough to allow yourself to extend your arm.
+Remember that the toss must be high enough to allow yourself to extend your arm.… Read the rest

 You have two choices; either you get rid of your weaknesses, or you don’t show them.